 I mean, it's not a surprise, but it just burns you up when you read this.

-United Nations ballooning $132 million Haiti peacekeeping budget goes mostly to itself.
+United Nations' ballooning $732 million Haiti peacekeeping budget goes mostly to itself, to its own personnel.

 The United Nations has quietly upped this year's peacekeeping budget.

-A plans to spend more money on an extended force of some 12,000, 675 soldiers and police, plus some 479 international staffers, 669 international contract personnel, 1,300 local workers, just for the 12 months that will end June 30th.
+It plans to spend more money on an extended force of some 12,675 soldiers and police, plus some 479 international staffers, 669 international contract personnel, 1,300 local workers, just for the 12 months that will end June 30th.

-Some 495.8 million dollars goes for salaries, benefits, hazard pay, mandatory rest and relaxation allowances, and upkeep for the peacekeepers and their international staff support.
+Some $495.8 million goes for salaries, benefits, hazard pay, mandatory rest and relaxation allowances, and upkeep for the peacekeepers and their international staff support.

 So the Haiti relief effort is nothing more than an excuse for the United Nations to pay itself.

-669 international this is this is this is exactly typical of any uh bureaucracy like this.
+This is exactly typical of any bureaucracy like this.

-It is just more in a you let the you let uh any company in the private sector engage in behavior like this.
+It is just more, you let any company in the private sector engage in behavior like this.

-Can you imagine if during Hurricane Katrina a private sector company set up operations down there specifically to enrich itself and the people it worked for, can you imagine the hell there would be to pay?
+Can you imagine if during Hurricane Katrina, a private sector company set up operations down there specifically to enrich itself and the people it worked for?

 But now, oh, it's the UN.